-The course is designed and delivered by Sameer Gokhale, an Epidemiologist with more than 12 years of experience in the healthcare domain across developed and developing markets with primary focus in epidemiological parameters.
+The course is designed and delivered by Sameer Gokhale, an Epidemiologist with more than 12 years of experience in the healthcare domain across developed and developing markets with the primary focus in epidemiological parameters.
 This includes and not limited to conducting qualitative and quantitative analysis, estimation of disease burden, preparation of global value dossier (GVD), adaptation of GVD to suit regional market needs.
-Sameer has authored many publications in peer reviewed journals and presented his research in well-known national and international conferences.
+Sameer has authored many publications in peer-reviewed journals and presented his research at well-known national and international conferences.

-The module defines purpose, span, and responsibilities of HTA agencies across the globe.
+The module defines the purpose, span, and responsibilities of HTA agencies across the globe.

 One of the sections of the course discusses;

 2. Major HTA bodies, their submission requirements, and types of evidence considered across developed countries are outlined.

 3. At the end of this course, it is recommended to read O’Donnell et al. 2009 (Value in Health; 12(2) S1-S5.) that denotes lessons learned from HTAs around the world.

 Thank you for your interest in this niche area of health technology assessment.
 Happy learning!

 [Important Note: If you are taking this course from India, please submit a short survey located at https://goo.gl/z2pCvB to receive the instructions for payment through NEFT.
 We regret the inconvenience caused and want to assure you that we shall soon make the online payment facility available for an Indian audience.
 Participants from overseas locations will be able to pay using PayPal or Credit Card.]